 High-altitude lakes and marshes are also breeding habitat of the beautiful black-necked crane (Grus nigricollis), which is restricted to the Tibetan Plateau.
 In the 1950s, this species began to decline drastically due to draining of wetlands and overgrazing by goats, sheep and cattle.
 Conservation efforts have since caused the population to slowly increase, and today it may count as many as 10.000 birds.

 In 1950, members of the Third Danish Central Asian Expedition carried out a great deal of research around Tso Moriri.
 From his results of mapping folding structures of the mountains in this area, Danish geologist Asger Berthelsen made the conclusion that Alfred Wegener’s theory of continental drift, from 1912, in all probability was correct – a fact, which later research has confirmed.

 Among scree at the foot of the mountains, you may encounter Himalayan marmot (Marmota himalayana), often sitting on its haunches outside its den.
 If you approach too close, it will emit a sharp warning call.
 Flocks of blue sheep, or bharal (Pseudois nayaur), and Siberian ibex (Capra sibirica) live on the mountain slopes.
-Their only enemies – besides Man – are snow leopards (Uncia uncia) and Tibetan wolves (Canis lupus ssp. chanco).
+Their only enemies (besides Man) are snow leopard (Uncia uncia) and Himalayan wolf (Canis himalayensis).
 Passerines like rufous-breasted accentor (Prunella rubeculoides) and Tibetan snowfinch (Montifringilla adamsi) are often very tame.
 Several species of Apollo butterflies (Parnassius) may also be observed at this altitude.